LiorKogan/V1/README.md

 ![V1](Pictures/Q033.png)

-Different branches may be combined with different quantifiers.
+Different branches may be combined with different combiners.

 _**Q34:** Any dragon A that froze some dragon B, froze some dragon that froze B, fired at some dragon D, and fired at some dragon that fired at D (B and D may be the same dragon or different dragons)_